 Cannabinoids Side Effects

 Whether used for medicinal or recreational purposes, cannabinoids can produce side effects that become increasingly harder to overlook with time.
-As with any potentially addictive drug, these side effects develop out of the body’s growing dependency on the drug.
-With long-term use, addiction side effects start to surface as both the mind and the body start to depend on cannabinoid effects.
+As with any potentially addictive substance, these side effects develop out of the body’s growing dependency on the drug.

 Cannabinoid Effects

-Cannabinoids consist of a group of organic compounds derived from the Cannabis sativa plant.
-One of these compounds is delta-9-tetrahydrocannabinil, better known as THC.
+One of the cannabinoids present in marijuana is delta-9-tetrahydrocannabinol, better known as THC.
 THC produces the “high” effects commonly associated with marijuana use.
 Marijuana “highs” stem from THC’s psychoactive effects on certain chemical processes within the brain.

 Another compound, known as cannabidiol or CBD, produces the drug’s analgesic effects.
 CBD compounds also carry anti-inflammatory properties.
 Unlike the THC compound, cannabidiol does not produce a “high” effect.

-According to the National Cancer Institute, different batches or strains of marijuana can contain varying levels of each compound, which in turn determines the overall effects the drug will have.
+Different batches or strains of marijuana can contain varying levels of each compound, which determines the overall effects the drug will have.
 As a group, cannabinoids work directly within the central nervous system and alter the way the brain communicates with various systems throughout the body.

 Physical Withdrawal Side Effects

 Cannabinoids bear a strong resemblance to anandamide, a naturally occurring chemical in the brain.
 Anandamide exists as one of several chemicals within the brain’s endocannabinoid system.
-This system plays a central role in regulating movement, pleasure, memory and thinking functions throughout the brain and body.
+This system plays a central role in regulating movement, pleasure, memory, and cognitive functions throughout the brain and body.

 With ongoing use, the brain comes to rely on cannabinoid effects.
-The strong similarities between the drug and the brain’s own chemicals creates a tolerance effect where drug amounts must be steadily increased in order to produce the same desired drug effects.
+The strong similarities between the drug and the brain’s own chemicals can lead to tolerance.
+This means that drug amounts must be steadily increased to produce the same desired drug effects.

 When needed drug amounts are lacking, physical withdrawal side effects develop.
-Physical withdrawal effects typically appear as:
+These effects typically appear as:

 - Sleep problems